SixArm/sixarm_ruby_ramp/README.md

 ## String

 * capitalize_words (alias to titleize/titlecase): ensures the first character of each word is uppercase.
-* decrement: decrease the rightmost natural number, defaults to one value lower or by the optional step parameter value.
+* decrement: decrease the rightmost natural number, with step option.
-* increment: increase the rightmost natural number, defaults to one value higher or by the optional step parameter value.
+* increment: increase the rightmost natural number, with step option.
 * lorem: return a short random string, good for use in "lorem ipsum" sample text.
 * lowcase: translate a string to lowercase, digits and single underscores (e.g. to a method name)
 * prev/pred: previous string ("b" => "a", "bbc" => "bbb", "a" => "z", "880" => "879")